This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \beta \coloneqq \left(\frac{R_s}{p_0}\right)^{R_s/c^{(V)}}\exp\left(-\frac{c}{c^{(V)}}\right) \end{align} \]

-note down.
-This is the equation of state of ideal gases in entropy formulation.
+This is the equation of state of ideal gases in the entropy formulation.

-The forms of the first law of thermodynamics derived in this section are evolutionary equations for entropy and therefore look more like a formulation of the second law.
+The forms of the first law of thermodynamics derived in this section are evolution equations for the entropy and therefore look more like a formulation of the second law.
 However, they were derived purely from the first law and the thermal equation of state of ideal gases.
 However, the equation of state itself was derived from the state function, which contains the same information as the entropy.
-Accordingly, it is expected that the equations derived in this section are closely related to the Second Law.
-However, this should not obscure the fact that the First and Second Laws are independent statements and one cannot be proven from the other.
-In Section 10.1 it will be shown that a thermodynamic quantity, which is conserved in adiabatic processes in the ideal gas, is a bijection of the specific entropy.
+Accordingly, it is to be expected that the equations derived in this section are closely related to the second law.
+However, this should not obscure the fact that the first and second laws are independent statements and that one cannot be proven from the other.
+In Sect.
+10.1 it will be shown that a thermodynamic quantity, which is conserved in adiabatic processes in the ideal gas, is a bijection of the specific entropy.

 \[ \begin{align} p_0 = p\left(\frac{V}{V_0}\right)^\kappa = p\left(\frac{Tp_0}{p\theta}\right)^\kappa\Leftrightarrow T_0^\kappa = T^\kappa\left(\frac{p_0}{p}\right)^{\kappa - 1}\Leftrightarrow \theta = T\left(\frac{p_0}{p}\right)^\frac{R_s}{c^{(p)}}\tag{9.43}\label{eq:pot_temp} \end{align} \]